 The problem with the steel inside your concrete tank is that as it expands, forces will be applied to the concrete structure that causes it to crack.
 This in turn, leads to more of the corrosion process to begin.
 At some point, if not cared for, the concrete will totally fail.

 As I said earlier, corrosion of this sort will surely destroy concrete over time unless it is properly protected.
-You need a barrier between the concrete and the salt water that will stop water, chlorides and oxygen from reaching the inner working of the structure.
+You need a barrier between the concrete and the salt water that will stop water, chlorides and oxygen from reaching the inner workings of the structure.

 Pond Shield epoxy has been formulated to do just that.
 It has been tested in a variety of corrosive environments, including salt water to ensure that it is capable of performing this important task of protecting the concrete.